nhaar/ultimate-card-jitsu-website/README.md

     * In the frontend, run `npm start` and it will start the local dev server.
 In the backend, run `npm run dev` and it will run the webserver with nodemon.

     For production:
-    * In the frontend, run `npm run build`, and after that, move the `build` folder to the public folder in the backend `mv frontend/build backend/public`.
-Finally, run in the backend `npm run start`.
+    * In the frontend, run `npm run build`, and after that, move the `build` folder to the public folder in the backend: (in the root directory) `mv frontend/build backend/public`.
+Finally, run in the backend `npm start`.

 4. You're done!